kibitzr/kibitzr/docs/configuration.rst

 Example break down
 ------------------

 Let's start with something simple.
-It's not very useful check, but it'll show the basics.
+It's not very useful check, but it shows the basics.

 .. code-block:: yaml